samarthmaiya/ML/uts-mc/ReadMe.md

-Step-1 : Down load the data from https://www.kaggle.com/blastchar/telco-customer-churn

-Step-2 : execute data-reprocesses.ipynb file , this will create pre-processed csv file by name 'pre-processesed churn.csv'

-Step-3 :
+Focus of this project is highlight the internal implementation of Decision tree algorithm Data set considered here from https://www.kaggle.com/blastchar/telco-customer-churn predict customer churn based on customer previous information

+Step to execute: execute churn_prediction.ipynb file